XAMPPRocky/remove_dir_all/README.md

 Also provides `remove_dir_contents` for both Windows and Unix.
 This removes just the contents of the directory, if it exists.

+And provides `ensure_e pty_dir` for both Windows and Unix.
+This creates an empty directory, or deletes the contents of an existing one.

 ```rust,no_run
 extern crate remove_dir_all;